 “The members of WAF are absolutely ecstatic that the SoS [secretary of state] has seen fit to refuse this application by Ineos.
 It is a clear indication that fracking has no future in England or the UK as a whole.

-“It is particularly significant that Michael Gove has overturned the original decision of the planning inspector, who had recommended the plan for approval.
+“It is particularly significant that the minister has overturned the original decision of the planning inspector, who had recommended the plan for approval.
 In doing so, he has indicated that weight must be given to climate change and to the fracking moratorium, even though this application was for an exploratory well only.
 Furthermore, he reinforces the need to protect against the impact of development in the green belt.
 These are all benchmarks for the future.

 “The community of Woodsetts always maintained, not only that this was inappropriate development in our small rural setting, but that it would open the door to a highly damaging fracking industry with potentially ruinous consequences for ecology and climate change on a much wider scale.
 Thankfully we have been listened to.